what-is-itsm-in-2020

 Technology shifts have transformed the world of ITSM from providing administrative support tools to fully embedding in the delivery of the business’ core function.

 There’s a world of difference between using an accounts payable system to generate invoices and using a website or mobile application to engage customers and provide services to them.
-Getting a ride, booking a room, streaming audio and video entertainment requires a different mindset and sets the basis for what is ITSM in 2020, and beyond.
+Getting a ride, booking a room, and streaming audio and video entertainment require a different mindset and set the basis for what are the ITSM trends in 2020, and beyond.

 Preventing Service Shutdown